3rd Movement (Emerson Quartet)

 4. Allegro,

 Shostakovich was now almost thirty-two, fairly late for his first adventure in this genre considering how prolific he had been in his youth and how many string quartets he would compose in the rest of his life.
-He wrote4:
+He wrote 2:

 I began to write it without special ideas and feeling, I thought that nothing would come of it.
 After all, the quartet is one of the most difficult musical genres.
 I wrote the first page as a sort of original exercise in the quartet form, not thinking about subsequently completing and releasing it.
 As a rule, I fairly often write things I don’t publish.
 They are my type of composer’s studies.
 But then work on the quartet captivated me and I finished it rather quickly.

 The composition did make rapid progress for he completed it in Leningrad on the 17 July.
-Realising that it might be compared with his previous work, the monumental Fifth Symphony, he noted5:
+Realising that it might be compared with his previous work, the monumental Fifth Symphony, he noted3 :

 Don’t expect to find special depth in this, my first quartet opus.
 In mood it is joyful, merry, lyrical.
 I would call it 'spring-like'.

 The depths which Beethoven explored remain undisturbed in Russian string quartets; they tend to be more relaxed and lack the cerebral intensity so apparent in their Germanic cousins.
 Moreover 19th-century Russian music was generally a more dilettante affair.
-Even at the end of this period, when the group of composers known either as 'the Five' or 'Kuchka' (Balakirev, Cui, Mussorgsky, Rimsky-Korsakov and Borodin) were composing, it was only Balakirev who did not have a 'real' job.
-This amateur tradition affected the way Russian musical was perceived.
-Gerald Abraham writes that6,
+Even at the end of this period, when the group of composers (Balakirev, Cui, Mussorgsky, Rimsky-Korsakov and Borodin) collectively known either as 'the Five' or 'Kuchka' (handful) were composing, it was only Balakirev who did not have a 'real' job.
+This amateur tradition affected the way Russian music was perceived.
+Gerald Abraham writes that4:

-...the view of (Russian) chamber music as a relatively light weight medium has persisted right down to the string quartets of Shostakovich.
+The composers of the 'Kuchka' came at the end of the dilettante tradition, though that tradition naturally continued to affect Russian attitudes to music: for instance, the view of chamber music as a relatively lightweight medium has persisted right down to the string quartets of Shostakovich.5

-In this quartet we find none of the spiky dissonance of the earlier Shostakovich - the Russian "enfant terrible".
+But the First Quartet represents quite a remarkable turn in Shostakovich's works.
+In it we find none of the spiky dissonance of the earlier Shostakovich - the Russian "enfant terrible".
 Absent too are those passages which push the instruments to their limits and even, for some listeners, beyond them.
-This quartet is the untroubled work of a soul at rest with itself: a composition of contentment.
-But it is just this ease, just this lack of strain, which is so remarkable, because it followed a traumatic event in Shostakovich's life which started on the evening of 26 January 1936 and which are described in the article 'The Lady Macbeth Affair'.
-These events caused Shostakovich's compositions, starting with the Fifth Symphony, to take a completely different course.
-It was as if he had been re-born as a composer.
+This quartet is full of romantic nostalgia, idyllic in sentiment.
+It is the untroubled work of a soul at rest with itself: a composition of contentment.
+But it is its ease, its lack of strain, which is so remarkable, because it followed a traumatic episode in Shostakovich's life which started on the evening of 26 January 1936 and which is the subject of a separate article 'The Lady Macbeth Affair'.
+After this almost fatal episode Shostakovich abandoned any attempts to have his innovative Fourth Symphony performed and started writing his highly popular but more conventionally structured Fifth Symphony.
+In retrospect it is clear that although he survived the events following the evening of 26 January 1936 they changed his composing style as well as his existence.
+The episode also marked the end of the artistic freedom in music that flourished after the 1917 revolution in Russia.
+The task of expressing Socialist Realism in song and opera had begun.
+But how its strictures were to be applied to absolute music remained unclear and existentially dangerous.

 The First String Quartet, distinctly more private compared to the intensely public Fifth Symphony, also illustrates this rebirth, this change of style.
 Perhaps this is the reason why Shostakovich called it 'spring-like'.